ganesh1082/query-to-pdf/templates/template_2.typ

-// A modern and clean Typst template for professional reports.
+// A modern 2-column Typst template for professional reports.

 // Data import from the JSON file created by the Python script.
 #let data = json("report_data.json")

 // --- 1.
 CONFIGURATION ---

-// Define a professional color palette.
+// Define a professional color palette with the specified colors.
 #let colors = (
-  primary: rgb("#1A2B42"),    // Deep navy blue for text and major headings.
+  primary: rgb("#AF3029"),    // Deep red for headings and accents.
-  secondary: rgb("#4A5568"),  // Medium gray for subtitles and body text.
+  secondary: rgb("#25241C"),  // Dark charcoal for body text.
-  accent: rgb("#D69E2E"),     // Golden-amber for accents, lines, and highlights.
+  accent: rgb("#AF3029"),     // Deep red for accents (same as primary).
-  background: rgb("#F7FAFC"), // A very light gray for the page background.
+  background: rgb("#FFFCF0"), // Warm off-white for page background.
   white: rgb("#FFFFFF"),
 )

-// Define a font scheme for a clean, modern look.
+// Define a font scheme with IBM Plex Mono for titles and Trebuchet MS for body.
-// Typst can automatically fetch Google Fonts.
-// For custom fonts, place .ttf/.otf files in your project and use:
-// body: font("fonts/MyCustomFont.ttf")
+// Using system fonts that are more likely to be available
 #let fonts = (
-  body: "Helvetica",
+  body: "Arial",
-  heading: "Helvetica",
+  heading: "Courier New",
 )

 // --- 2.
 DOCUMENT SETUP ---